student-to-software-engineer/student-to-software-engineer/docs/1-introduction/1-what-is-a-software-engineer.md

 # 1.1.
 What is a Software Engineer?

-Before you even read this book, you need to understand what a software engineer is and whether this is actually the job you want.

 A lot of the students and young professionals I talk to have the mindset of "just wanting a job in tech" and their idea of a "job in tech" is often a _programmer_.

 While programming is a part of being a software engineer, it's one of many possible roles that are made possible with a background in computer science which is why It's important to understand that **just having a degree in computer science does not make you a software engineer**.